wiwa1978/blog-hugo-netlify/content/operations/about.md

 ---
 Hi,

-This is easy.aaaThanks for dropping by at my technology blog!
+This is not easy....Thanks for dropping by at my technology blog!
 My name is Wim Wauters, 38 year old guy living in Belgium, father of 2 lovely daughters and 2 lovely stepdaughters.
 I’m a Solutions Architect in the European datacenter/cloud team in Cisco Advanced Services.

 I love technology…a lot!
 Ranging from hardware based tools (e.g Raspberry Pi, ESP8266…) to networking architecture (e.g. datacenter, virtualization…)to software development (e.g. web frameworks, scripting, automation tools …) to Cloud technologies (e.g. AWS, Azure, Openstack, Docker, Kubernetes…).
 Although I love technology a lot, I have to admit that it’s difficult to keep up with all the latest and greatest technologies and the variety of tools out there.
 There’s a lot to learn each day if you want to keep up with current market trends!